 Sanctuary: The season 3 episode "Firewall" had a rather blatant example.
 In a somewhat frenzied state Will is under surveillance from Big Guy (played by Christopher Heyerdahl).
 After he pours a substance on him called "Twilight", Will asks him what he thinks of "those movies".
 The latter's response?
 That he liked Marcus, the very role he played in New Moon (and who was actually a very minor character in that film).

-And much earlier, "Colony In Space" had the Brigadier tell the Doctor he'd nearly arrested the Spanish ambassador, mistaking him for the Master.
+"Colony in Space" had the Brigadier tell the Doctor he'd nearly arrested the Spanish ambassador, mistaking him for the Master.
 The actor who played the Master, Roger Delgado, had previously played Mendoza, the Spanish envoy to the court of Elizabeth I in Sir Francis Drake.

 "The Satan Pit" — Rose and Mr Jefferson are discussing escape plans, and Jefferson mentions the ducts used by maintenance robots that run under the base.
 Rose assumes they're ventilation shafts, which gets Jefferson to say "I appreciate the reference".
 His actor was in the third Aliens movie.